Tasty Greek Eats at Adelphia: Charleston, WV

 The kitchen guy poured the brandy over the hunk of cheese, lit it, gave a light-hearted “Opa!” cheer that only we could hear, and left the dirty tray and all at our table.
 Flaming cheese is usually served with cut vegetables or at the very least, fresh pita bread.
 I had to ask my server for something to eat with the cheese which costs $1.50 extra for 6 tiny triangles of cold pita bread.
 What a disappointment!
 Why even bother having it on the menu?

 Adelphia Sports Bar & Grille definitely knows what they are doing with the main courses.
 My gyro was spot on.
-The meat was cooked to perfection, wrapped in fresh billowy pita, seasoned perfectly, with crisp lettuce, diced tomato, flavorful tzatziki (cucumber sauce), and red onion.
-There was a $2.50 up charge to sub hummus and pita bread rather than a typical side item.
+The gyro meat was cooked to perfection, wrapped in fresh billowy pita, seasoned perfectly, with crisp lettuce, diced tomato, flavorful tzatziki (cucumber sauce), and red onion.
+There was a $2.50 up charge to sub hummus and pita bread rather than typical side items.

-What Needs Improvement: Service, bathroom cleanliness, dirty tables need cleaned timely, and charging extra for simple things that belong with the menu item.
+What needs improvement at Adelphia Sports Bar & Grille?
+Overall service, bathroom cleanliness, and charging extra for simple things that belong with the menu item.

 My Rating Scale 1 (lowest) to 10 (highest)= 7